eclipse-pass/pass-documentation/developer-documentation/deposit-service/ds-model.md

 The `Assembler` and the `PackageProvider` create the package, and the `Transport` is the "how" of how a package is transferred to a downstream repository.
-Choosing the `Transport` to be used depends on the support of the downstream repository for things like SFTP, SWORD, InvenioRDM (HTTP) or other protocols.
+Choosing the `Transport` to be used depends on the support of the downstream repository for things like SFTP, DSpace API (HTTP), InvenioRDM (HTTP) or other protocols.

 For example, a BagIt `Assembler` and `PackageProvider` would produce BagIt packages.
-Those packages may be transported to downstream repositories using SFTP, SWORDv2, or a custom Transport implementation.
+Those packages may be transported to downstream repositories using SFTP or a custom Transport implementation.
 The `Transport` to be used is a matter of configuration in `repositories.json`.

 ### SFTP

 Supports the transport of the package stream using SFTP.

-#### SWORDv2
+#### DSPACE API

-Supports the transport of the package stream using the [SWORD protocol version 2](http://swordapp.github.io/SWORDv2-Profile/SWORDProfile.html).
+Supports the transport of the package stream that will be sent to a DSpace repository.
+This implementation uses HTTP to call the DSpace REST API.

 #### InvenioRDM